 - A planned audit for a single aid year that has already closed (e.g. 2021-22).
-OHE may expand the timeframe to the two prior completed aid years (e.g. 2020-21 and 2019-20). - A planned audit or a closeout audit for an open aid year (e.g. 2022-23).
+OHE may expand the timeframe to the two prior completed aid years (e.g. 2020-21 and 2019-20). - A planned audit or a close out audit for an open aid year (e.g. 2022-23).
 OHE may expand the timeframe to the prior three completed aid years. - An audit during which a reviewer finds an institution may potentially or is intentionally mismanaging one or more Minnesota aid programs.
 The reviewer must discuss concerns with the OHE audit manager before doing any further audit work.
 Depending on the circumstances, an audit may be expanded beyond the time limits listed previously. - Any audit of an institution offering clock-hour programs usually requires a reviewer to begin auditing a student's record from their first day of attendance through the current time if that student is still enrolled.
+This is necessary due to the unique process of determining payment periods and award amounts for MSG when a student is not enrolled on a full-time basis for the entire program.
+An inaccurate calculation in a student's first or preceding payment period will most likely cascade causing inaccuracies in all subsequent payment periods.
+This can be true even when a student's clock-hour program spans more than one aid year.